brockgr/rack-handler-apache/README.md

 Yes, this is running as you, so there are the usual security issues!

-But it might be handy.
+But it might be handy!!

 Things to document:

+* Everything!
 * Default configurations
 * How SSL support works

 Things todo:

 * Better config customisation